george-richardson/terraform-aws-personal-org/README.md

 Due to the bureaucratic and time consuming nature of provisioning and deleting organizations and accounts I am unlikely to investigate issues that don't personally affect me.
 Code contributions for bug fixes are always welcome!

 If you wish to add a new feature please [contact me](https://gjhr.me/contact.html) before starting work to check if I will be willing to merge.
+Feel free to fork!